-Home » home improvement » Paint Louvered Doors And Louvered Shutters Using A Paint Sprayer
+Home » home improvement » How To Paint Louvered Doors And Shutters With A Paint Sprayer

 The first time I painted the closet doors was about 20 years ago.
 And now the JTS and I are going through the house room by room and painting.
 Well, we have to paint the doors too.
 I have the details of the paint process here and also a video of the JTS painting the doors.